Is This Tristan Thompson Confirming Khloé's Reported Pregnancy?

-Ever since reports broke Tuesday night that Khloé Kardashian may be pregnant, fans have been scouring the Kardashian clan's social media posts for any clues about the rumors.
+Ever since reports broke Tuesday night that Khloé Kardashian may be pregnant, fans have been scouring the Kardashian clan's social media posts for any clues about the rumours.

 And now, internet sleuths are pointing to Tristan Thompson's Twitter account for clues about the reported pregnancy.
 Thompson, the reported father of Kardashian's baby and a player for the Cleveland Cavaliers, tweeted a cryptic message on Tuesday night, just as the news broke about the alleged pregnancy.